 - Make check or money order payable to: State of New Jersey TGI - Write your social security number on the check or money order.
-Use social security numbers of both husband and wife for a joint return. - Enclose a separate payment for each return you submit.
-If you are paying a balance due for the 1995 tax year and the first installment of estimated tax for 1996, please use separate checks or money orders for each payment.
+Use social security numbers of both husband and wife for a joint return. - If you are paying a balance due for the 1996 tax year and the first installment of estimated tax for 1997, please use separate checks or money orders for each payment.
+Send your 1997 estimated tax payment with an NJ-1040-ES voucher to the address on that payment voucher.